ForAlready/AllPairsToExcel/README.md

 ```

 #### Using Drag-and-Drop
-1. Locate the `pwsh.bat` file in the project directory.
+1. Locate the `powershell7.bat` file in the project directory.
-2. Drag your Excel file and drop it onto the `pwsh.bat` file.
+2. Drag your Excel file and drop it onto the `powershell7.bat` file.
 3. This will automatically execute the PowerShell 7 script with your Excel file as the input.

 ## Example